jrkwon/ce491-2019/final_project/README.md

 (neural_net) $ python rebuild_csv.py ../data/your_data_name/year_month_date_time/
 ```

-This will recreated .csv file using the same name.
+This will recreate .csv file using the same name.
 The original csv file is saved as the same name with the `.bak` extension.

 ## How to train